ravi-ai-learner/learn-ai/LEARNING-JOURNEY.md

 # 🧭 LEARNING JOURNEY – Step-by-Step Progress Tracker

-This document tracks my progress through the **Learn AI Roadmap** — from Python and mathematics to Machine Learning, Deep Learning, and AI Engineering.
-It outlines **subgoals, weekly milestones, and reflection checkpoints** for each phase.
+This document tracks my progress through the Learn AI Roadmap — from fundamentals to applied AI.
+It includes subgoals, milestones, and completion criteria for each phase.

 ---